hannahker/osm-maintenance/README.md

 # osm-maintenance
-Collection and analysis of historical OSM data to understand practices of data maintenance following humanitarian mapping activations.
+This repository contains code that can be used to A) Collect historical data using the [OSHDB API](https://github.com/GIScience/oshdb), and B) Clean, filter, analyze, and visualize this data to understand characteristics of data production and maintenance for a given area.

+### Necessary Inputs

+OSHDB extract
+Case study extent

+### Procedure